-- Cognitive behavior therapy involves a structured approach for teaching family members how to respond to symptoms. - Major elements of CBT are exposure and response prevention. - Another major element is teaching objective thinking strategies. - Here the child is trained to identify and correct anxiety provoking cognitions.
+- Structured approach for teaching family members how to respond to symptoms. - Major elements of CBT are exposure and response prevention. - Another major element is teaching objective thinking strategies. - Here the child is trained to identify and correct anxiety provoking cognitions.